Kayaking Sarasota Bay: New Adventures Daily

 By Diane Daniel

-Although Brad Tanner has led groups on more than 50 kayak trips around Sarasota Bay, many to the same spots, every outing is a new adventure, he said.
+Brad Tanner has led groups on more than 50 kayak trips around Sarasota Bay, many to the same spots.
+But every outing, he said, is a new adventure.

 “Even the exact same locations are different each time, depending on the conditions,” said Tanner, who takes out paddlers every couple weeks from December through April as part of the Bay Wise Kayak Tour Program, a free educational and ecotourism outing offered by the Sarasota Bay Estuary Program.
 The trips last about three to four hours, and participants must bring their own kayaks or rent them.
 (A list of nearby outfitters is provided).